(A very brief introduction to a very expansive field.)

 How you can reduce the rate of death by diarrhea with a little bit of toilet humor and a great roll of recycled toilet paper.
 (Who Gives a Crap)

 Social entrepreneurship has been applied successfully across sectors, fields, industries, countries, and continents.
 It gives us a model to create solutions quickly, in response to the rapid development of global crises.
-And it has the potential to completely change the dangerous trajectory we are currently on, in order to build more resilient communities.
+And it has the potential to completely change the dangerous trajectory we are currently on, in order to unlock human potential, foster economic agency, and build more resilient communities.